WeijunCheah/Team_5_MiniProject/README.md

 - Dropping unnecessary columns can reduce complexity of a model
 - Through resampling of the highly imbalanced data, the performance metrics of models increase
 - Random Forest can handle non-linear relationships between features effectively while minimising the risk of overfitting
+- Surprisingly, the performance of XGBoost is poorer than that of XGBoost because
 - The next marketing campaign can focus on potential customers that work as blue collars, married, have house loan and have personal loan to increase the likelihood of suscribing to a term deposit.

 ## What did we learn from this project